Lebanon warns of ‘new war’ as Israel launches fresh deadly strikes

 For Israel, ceasefire is a continuation of war by other means

-Lebanon’s National News Agency (NNA) reported that at least two people were confirmed killed and eight others injured by the Israeli air raids.
-Three of the victims, including one of those killed, were children, it said, citing the country’s government-run Public Health Emergency Operation Center.
+At least two people are confirmed killed and eight others injured by Israeli air raids, according to reports from Lebanon’s National News Agency.
+Three of the victims, including one of those killed, are children, it said, citing the government-run Public Health Emergency Operations Center.

-The NNA report said at least 14 areas to the south were targeted by Israel.
+Israeli artillery and air strikes hit southern Lebanon after its military said it intercepted three rockets launched from a Lebanese district about 6km (4 miles) north of their shared border.
+Israel said it targeted rocket launchers it claimed belong to Hezbollah, which it holds responsible for the launches.

+Hezbollah issued a statement denying any involvement in the series of rocket attacks on northern Israel from southern Lebanon.

 Protracted conflict

+Saturday’s reported exchange was the first since Israel on Tuesday abandoned a separate ceasefire in the Gaza Strip with the Palestinian group Hamas.

-Lebanon has blamed Israel for the protracted conflict, after failing to withdraw from all Lebanese territory since a ceasefire deal was declared in November last year.
+Lebanon has blamed Israel for the protracted conflict after failing to withdraw from all Lebanese territory as stipulated in the ceasefire.

-Under the deal, a January deadline was set for an Israeli withdrawal but was later extended to February 18.
-Since then, Israel has remained in five locations inside Lebanon, and has carried out dozens of deadly strikes against supposed Hezbollah targets.
+Under the deal, a January deadline was set for an Israeli withdrawal but Israel extended it to February 18.
+Since then, Israeli soldiers have remained in five locations inside Lebanon and its military has carried out dozens of deadly strikes against supposed Hezbollah targets, often striking civilians.

 On Saturday, Salam declared that “all security and military measures must be taken to show that Lebanon decides on matters of war and peace”.

-Earlier in the day, Israeli artillery and air strikes hit southern Lebanon, after its military claimed it had intercepted rockets fired from across the border.

-The reported exchange was the first since Israel abandoned a separate ceasefire in the Gaza Strip with Palestinian group Hamas.

-In a separate statement, Lebanese President Joseph Aoun condemned “attempts” to destabilise his country and reignite violence, as he called for action to prevent further escalation of the conflict.
+In a separate statement, Lebanese President Joseph Aoun condemned “attempts” to destabilise his country and reignite violence as he called for action to prevent a further escalation of the conflict.

-Israel has justified the latest attacks on Hezbollah, saying Israeli Prime Minister Benjamin Netanyahu’s order was “in response to the rocket fire at Israel this morning”.
+Israel said the attacks were “in response to the rocket fire at Israel”.

-In a statement, Netanyahu said that he and Defence Minister Israel Katz instructed the Israeli military “to act forcefully against dozens of terror targets in Lebanon”.
+In a statement, Israeli Prime Minister Benjamin Netanyahu said he and Defence Minister Israel Katz instructed the Israeli military “to act forcefully against dozens of terror targets in Lebanon”.

 Netanyahu said Israel was holding Lebanon’s government responsible for “everything taking place within its territory”.